-The 100% bond portfolio actually does the best in this scenario.
-The 100% stock portfolio survives 20 or 22 years depending on return assumptions.
+The 100% bond portfolio does the best in this scenario.
+The 100% stock portfolio survives 20 or 22 years, depending on return assumptions.

 Using the lower return assumptions (7% and 3.5%), none of the other portfolios survive at year 30.
-With higher return assumptions, however, 60/40 and Glide10 do pretty similar, and Glide20 does better.
+However, with higher return assumptions, 60/40 and Glide10 do pretty similarly, and Glide20 does better.